forksbait/whatsappdocs/pages/activity-reports-analytics/ads-pre-install-analytics.md

 !!! info "Android Only"
 	The following functionality is applicable to Android apps only.

-!!! warning "Pre-Install Overrides Attribution"
+!!! info "Pre-Install Overrides Attribution"
 	If you include pre-install data via the SDK, it will always override any attribution info Branch receives from the Branch link itself.

 ## SDK Implementation